ncphillips/blog/content/post/snipcart-vs-stripe-checkout.md

   </div>
 </div>
 ```
-This might not look very good right now but we can fix that with some simple CSS.
+This does not look great right now but we can fix that with some simple CSS.
 Add the following to your `_layout.scss` file:

 ```CSS
 /***